impresso/impresso.github.io/pages/app.usage.02.md

 ## RANKE2 - From the shelf to the web, exploring historical newspapers in the digital age

-A lesson prepared for academic teachers (and those willing to self-teach) on how digitised newspapers are changing the ways in which historians use newspapers as historical sources and the new skills they require to apply source criticism in the digital age.
+A lesson prepared for academic teachers (and those willing to self-teach) on on how digitised newspapers change the way historians use newspapers as historical sources, and on how to perform source criticism in the digital age.
 More [here](https://ranke2.uni.lu/u/exploring-historical-newspapers/)

 <a class="d-block image-link"
   style="max-width:400px;"